Skip to main content

 4 mentions Positive Neutral Negative

-The monetization of "Doctor Who: The Lonely Assassins" has been criticized as a blatant cash grab, with users feeling it was poorly adapted from a mobile app to a PC game.
+The monetization strategy of "Doctor Who: The Lonely Assassins" has been criticized as a blatant cash grab, with users feeling it was poorly adapted from a mobile app to a PC game.
 Reviewers express concern over the game's data collection practices, including sharing personal information with third parties for advertising, suggesting it should have been offered for free as a promotional tool rather than a paid product.

 • “So there's a trend here...
 'Doctor Who and the Cash Grab Mobile App' would be a better title for this.”

-• “The developers admit that this data is personally identifying; they sell and share the data with Facebook for advertising profiling!
-They're collecting IPs and all kinds of other information about gamers and allowing it to be combined with other profiling data.”
+• “The developers admit that this data is personally identifying (they sell and share the data with Facebook for advertising profiling!!!!), they're collecting IPs and all kinds of other information about gamers and allowing it to be combined with other profiling data.”

 • atmosphere